 On Becoming Babywise

 So, what’s the problem?
-Because of how strict the Babywise routine can appear to be, some pediatricians belonging to the AAP have indicated that babies are at higher risk to be diagnosed “failure to thrive” and become dehydrated.
+Because of how strict the Babywise routine can appear to be, some pediatricians belonging to the AAP have indicated that babies are at higher risk to be diagnosed with “failure to thrive” and becoming dehydrated.
 The feeding schedule is considered stringent with feedings every 3 hours from birth (4 hours once your baby is older).
-Die hard Babywise enthusiasts will delay feeding their baby until the “right” time rather than on demand even if baby is hungry.
+Die-hard Babywise enthusiasts will delay feeding their baby until the “right” time rather than on demand even if baby is hungry.
 Attachment parenting advocates would say this is disrespectful of the baby by not feeding on cue.
 After all, it’s not like your baby can go to the pantry to eat like you can when you’re hungry.

 Of course, we know that not all babies nap for long periods (some babies won’t nap at all) and short naps are common up through 6 months old.
 If your baby wakes up early from a nap, Babywise indicates you should allow your baby to cry to go back to sleep, even at a young age.
 Considering some people are thoroughly against cry it out methods to begin with, allowing your newborn to cry for 20 minutes is a lot to ask a new mom, in many cases, even if that same parent may decide to do cry it out when their baby is older.

 As with anything else, I think some people are more prone to follow books to the letter than others.
 Or, maybe they just didn’t read that page (or pages).
 Or, maybe they didn’t read the book at all and heard about the method from a friend.
 With any book, including mine(!), you still need to apply what YOU know about YOUR baby and make modifications.

-My boys also did NOT take two hour naps, either, and sticking to awake times that were outside my eldest’s comfort zone was out of the question.
+My boys also did NOT take two-hour naps, either, and sticking to awake times that were outside my eldest’s comfort zone was out of the question.
 Add in that babies get older and can stay up longer between sleep, but not necessarily wait longer to eat, and it can be difficult to make Babywise work for every baby.
 There are a variety of reasons that your baby may or may not “fit” in with the Babywise Method.
 It doesn’t mean you can’t borrow from Babywise and make your own routine, though, if you do yearn for predictability or feel your baby would benefit from it!
 Maybe you do eat-play-sleep-read-eat-play-sleep-read… Maybe you do eat-play-sleep-walk-eat… there are many ways you can make a routine without it being a particular book’s routine.
 Make it work for you and your baby.

 If you’re looking for ways to get your baby or toddler into a healthy sleeping routine, please be sure to pick up your FREE copy of 5 Ways to Help Your Child Sleep Through the Night, our e-Book with tear-free tips to help your baby sleep better.
 For those persistent nighttime struggles, check out The 3-Step System to Help Your Baby Sleep (babies) or The 5-Step System to Better Toddler Sleep (toddlers).
 Using a unique approach and practical tools for success, our e-books help you and your baby sleep through the night and nap better.
-For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations, where you will receive a Personalized Sleep Plan™ you can feel good about!
+For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations, where you will receive a Personalized Sleep Plan® you can feel good about!
 Sometimes it’s not that you can’t make a plan.
 Sometimes you’re just too tired to.